 - Inform you about the opportunities for cultural activities, sport activities, and library facilities

-Q / Will I have equal say in regards to discussions about the apartment?
+Q / Will I have equal say in regard to discussions about the apartment?

 Q / Will my roommate(s) speak English?